Getting started building Augmented Reality apps in Xamarin

 Displaying detected planes

 To display our planes we can hook into the overrides we created.
-We will also have to keep track of them so we can update their dimensions if one of the ARPlaneAnchor nodes gets updated.
-We will leave updating the dimensions out for now though, because the planes move around quite a lot 😅
+We will also have to keep track of them so we can update their dimensions if one of the ARPlaneAnchor

-First we can create a PlaneNode class.
+class.
 You can just add the node in the delegate, but once you start doing that it will start making your code look a bit messy.
-Especially because you can do quite a bit with the SCNNode class.
+Especially because you can do quite a bit with the SCNNode

-To make things simpler, we use the ARPlaneAnchor to set the dimensions of the plane.
-It will update the Width and Length of the nodes Geometry using the ARPlaneAnchor extent.
+to set the dimensions of the plane.
+It will update the Width

-There is an SCNPlane class, but from what I can remember, it doesn’t work well when you want make the node support collisions.
+class, but from what I can remember, it doesnât work well when you want make the node support collisions.

-Now we can add the code to add the planes into our ARSCNView.
+Now we can add the code to add the planes into our ARSCNView

-I have commented out the call to Update, because the nodes move around quite a lot 👀
+, because the nodes move around quite a lot đ

 This is what you should see when you detect a plane.